Fruitopia

-Fruitopia is a fruit-flavored drink introduced by the Coca-Cola Company's successful Minute Maid brand in 1994 and targeted at teens and young adults.
+Fruitopia is a fruit-flavored drink introduced by the Coca-Cola Company's Minute Maid brand in 1994 and targeted at teens and young adults.
 According to New York Times business reports, it was invented as part of a push by Minute Maid to capitalize on the success of Snapple and other flavored tea drinks.
-The brand gained substantial hype in the mid-1990s before enduring lagging sales by decade's end.
-While still available in Canada and Australia as a juice brand, in 2003, Fruitopia was phased out in most of the United States where it had struggled for several years.
+The brand gained substantial hype in the mid-1990s before enduring lagging sales by the decade's end.
+In 2003, Fruitopia was phased out in most of the United States, where it had struggled for several years.
 However, select flavors have since been revamped under Minute Maid.
-Use of the Fruitopia brand name continues through various beverages in numerous countries, including some McDonald's restaurant locations in the United States, which carry the drink to this day.
+Use of the Fruitopia brand name continues through various beverages in numerous countries, including some McDonald's restaurant locations in the United States and Canada, which carry the drink to this day.

 History

 Fruitopia was a pet project of Coke's former marketing chief, Sergio Zyman.
 The company spent an initial marketing budget of $30 million, allowing Fruitopia to quickly gain hype in the mid-1990s.
 Time magazine named Fruitopia one of the Top 10 New Products of 1994, and the beverage was even mentioned on the popular animated series The Simpsons.

 The brand's flagship flavor was Strawberry Passion Awareness.
 This flavor was available at drink fountains as well at McDonald's as Coca-Cola pushed this drink to market in many places.
 Fruitopia vending machines have also appeared in schools and college campuses in addition to, or as a replacement of, soda.

 In addition to the popular Strawberry Passion Awareness, other flavors included The Grape Beyond, Tangerine Wavelength, Citrus Consciousness, Fruit Integration, Pink Lemonade Euphoria, Lemonade Love & Hope, Raspberry Psychic Lemonade, Strawberry Kiwi Ruckus, and Beachside Blast.
 These flavors were available in the United States while a much wider array was available in the UK.
 On March 23, 1995, a Fruitopia fruit tea line featuring Born Raspberry, Peaceable Peach, Lemon Berry Intuition, and Curious Mango was introduced in 16-ounce glass bottles.
 In a drive to remake the brand and remarket it as more relevant to Generation X, however, Coca-Cola dropped several Fruitopia flavors in 1996, added others (such as Beachside Blast and Banana Vanilla Inclination), and renamed others (Citrus Consciousness becoming Citrus Excursion).